 In fact, Cortland was where Ronnie James Dio got his start, playing in a variety of local bands before making it big with Black Sabbath and Dio.
 Tommy's own musical journey was undoubtedly shaped by the legacy of Dio and the other musicians who came before him, and he has continued to carry on that tradition with his own unique style and sound.

 Today, Tommy is a beloved member of the Cortland music scene and has played at many of the city's most iconic venues and events.
 His passion for rock and roll is infectious, and he has inspired countless musicians and fans throughout his career.
-As a proud Cortland native, Tommy continues to represent the city's rich musical heritage and uphold the legacy of its most famous son, Ronnie James Dio.
+As a proud Cortland native, Tommy continues to represent the city's rich musical heritage.

 Tommy Gath is a seasoned musician with an impressive musical career spanning almost fifty years and thousands of miles.
 Throughout his career, he has performed in a range of musical settings, from the energetic and electrifying Dash Riprock days of the 1970s to his more recent solo, duo, and band performances.

 Tommy's musical journey has taken him to some of the most iconic and diverse venues in New York State and beyond.
-From the grandstand performance with the band "Chateau's" at the Franklin County Fair to the Bestbar in Times Square, Tommy has rocked stages and left his audience wanting more.
+From the grandstand performance with the band "Chateau's" at the Franklin County Fair in the North Country to the Bestbar in Times Square, Tommy has rocked stages and left his audience wanting more.

 During his years with "The Styles Band," "Tribal Revival," and "Muddy Dove," Tommy's bands opened up for some of the biggest names in the music industry, including Rare Earth, John Cafferty and the Beaver Brown Band, Pat Travers, and Ben Orr of The Cars.
 These experiences allowed Tommy to learn from and perform alongside some of the most talented musicians of his time.